An0rak0-wq/Fake_Siege/README.md

 # Fake_Siege
 This project has been brewing in the back of my mind for a while, and I have finally decided to start it.
-Here is where I will push all of my code to, for others to (hopefully) wnjoy and maybe even learn from.
+Here is where I will push all of my code to, for others to (hopefully) enjoy and maybe even learn from.
 This is as much a passion project as it is a learning experience.
 Thanks for looking at this :).